websanco/liferay-learn/docs/dxp/7.x/en/users-and-permissions/managing-user-data/sanitizing-user-data.md

 # Sanitizing User Data

 One of the technically challenging requirements of the General Data Protection Regulation (GDPR) is _the right to be forgotten_.
-The purpose of this article is not to go into the details of this requirement, but to show you how the personal data erasure functionality can assist you in satisfying this requirement.
+The purpose of this article is not to go into the details of this requirement, but to show you two pieces of functionality that can assist you in satisfying the requirement:

+- Personal Data Erasure
+- Data Anonymization

 A simple way to think of what it means to be _forgotten_ by software is to consider a scenario where a new portal administrator is hired immediately after a User's right to be forgotten request has been honored.
 The new portal administrator has access to all of the Site's content and administration capabilities.
 Despite this, the administrator must not be able to glean information that could lead her to knowing the identity of the User whose personal data was erased.